mchad1/saphana-certification/README.md

     * two execution plan json files,
     * HCMT_V201_TDI_10K_adapted.xlsx,
     * sysctl.conf
 * hcmtsetup-50beta.exe
     >  a type of compressed archive, execute it to extract all pre-packaged files from SAP
     >  Extraction of the files from the hcmtsetup is as simple as ./hcmtsetip-50beta.exe
     >  All files will be extracted to the pwd, the most important file to you is ./hcmt which is the tool you will need to use.
     >  More on that in a minute.
  * executionplan.json files
     > these are execution plans used by ./hcmt, more on how to use in a minute
-    > The json executionplan-data-64.json is a short test which you should use to ensure the test suite works in your env, its fairly short.
+    > The json executionplan-data-64.json is a short test which you should use to ensure the test
-    > The json executionplan-storage-full.json is the ACTUAL storage test, this test takes about 3 hours per iteration
+    > suite works in your env, its fairly short.
+The json executionplan-storage-full.json is the
+    > ACTUAL storage test, this test takes about 3 hours per iteration
 * HCMT_V201_TDI_10K_adapter.xlsx
-    > a the workbook all results are to be loaded into.
+    > The workbook where in all results are to be loaded into.
     > Open the included .xlsx file and see follow steps 2 onward as shown in the How To Use Tab of the workbook.

 ## Configuration Requirments: